sgrankin/mk/mk.1.md

  and rules.
 A rule contains targets and a tail.
 A target is a literal string and is normally a file name.
-The tail contains zero or more prerequisites and an optional recipe, which is an rc script.
+The tail contains zero or more prerequisites and an optional recipe.
 Each line of the recipe must begin with white space.
 A rule takes the form

     target: prereq1 prereq2
-            rc recipe using prereq1, prereq2 to build target
+            recipe using prereq1, prereq2 to build target

-When the recipe is executed, the first character on every line is elided.

 After the colon on the target line, a rule may specify attributes, described below.